Abundance for 3-folds with non-trivial Albanese maps in positive characteristic: Preliminaries

-If the natural fibration $X_1 \to Y$ is separable then we have been done.
-If not, consider the pair $(X_1, B_1)$ instead and repeat the process above.
+If the natural fibration $f_1: X_1 \to Y$ is separable then we are done.
+If not, we consider the pair $(X_1, B_1)$ instead and repeat the process above.
 We can prove that $\mathrm{mult} ((X_{1})_{\ol\eta}) < \mathrm{mult} (X_{\ol\eta})$ by the argument of \cite[the latter case of Thm.
 4.3]{Zh16c}.
 So this process will terminate, and we can show the assertion by induction. \end{proof}

 For a fibration fibred by curves of arithmetic genus one, we have the following result if $\mathrm{char}~k = p\geq 5$. \begin{prop} Assume $\mathrm{char}~k = p\geq 5$.
 Let $g: X \to Z$ be a fibration of normal varieties of relative dimension one.
-Assume that the generic fiber $X_{\xi}$ of $g$ is a curve with $P_a(X_{\xi}) = 1$.
+Assume that the generic fiber $X_{\xi}$ of $g$ is a curve with arithmetic genus $p_a(X_{\xi}) = 1$.
 Then the geometric generic fiber $X_{\ol\xi}$ of $g$ is a smooth elliptic curve over $\ol{K(Z)}$. \end{prop} \begin{proof} Assume by contrary that $X_{\ol\xi}$ is singular.
 Applying \cite[Lemma 2.3 and 2.4]{Ta15a}, we get the following commutative diagram